micedreams/CV/readme.md

       * Razorpay (to provide loan repayment options).

 1. Rotten grapes (Servayer) (September 2019- May 2020)
+   * Here they built apps acording to clients needs.
+   * I help build a servay system.
    * Technologies used: Ruby, Rails, HTML, CSS, Javascript.
    * Worked as part of a 3 person engineering team, Reporting directly to the CTO.
    * Worked on front-end stories which involved, Rails server and Rails web app.